 - Committed Action

-When using ACT with chronic pain patients, it’s important for practitioners to express genuine compassion for their clients and tailor their exercises and metaphors to each individual patient’s needs.
+When using ACT with chronic pain patients, it is important for practitioners to express genuine compassion for their clients by tailoring their exercises to individual needs.
 Practitioners must openly accept and validate their patients’ feelings and take a compassion-focused and shared perspective.
-The word acceptance is not used in therapy but instead, a skilled therapist guides the patient to clarify their values and points them in the direction to take action.
+The word acceptance is not used in therapy, rather a skilled therapist helps the patient to clarify their values, then encouraging them to take correct action.

 The first part of the ACT therapeutic model lies in acceptance.
-Before any further progress can be made, the patient must demonstrate a willingness to have some pain while still living the life he or she chooses.
-Rather than trying to escape pain or its associated unpleasantries the patient remains flexible and open (4).
-The patient learns to see pain, anxiety, and fear as normal.
+Before progress can be made, the patient must first demonstrate a willingness to experience some pain while still living the life he or she chooses.
+Rather than trying to escape pain or its associated unpleasantness, the patient learns to see it as normal (4).
 Acceptance methods promote the engagement in goal-directed action that may include unwanted feelings and refraining from attempts to control feelings.

 Exercise: Build willingness skills

 Practitioners help their patients to “build willingness skills.”
-The goal in this part of the treatment is to show patients that their thoughts and emotions are a natural response to their pain, to teach them to experience them as no more than that, to help them understand that resistance to these feelings only heightens suffering, and to enable them to feel these difficult emotions without adopting avoidance behavior when they are linked with a meaningful activity or value the patient wishes to pursue.
+The goal in this part of the treatment is to show patients that their thoughts and emotions are a natural response to pain.
+By teaching patients to experience emotions naturally, we help them to understand that enjoyable activities need not be compromised for imagined safety and comfort.

-Asking your patients to write down an activity they have wanted to do but have not been able to because of their pain or their feelings surrounding their pain.
+Ask your patients to write down an activity that they want to do but are unable to because of their pain.
 Ask patients to consider what exactly is holding them back.
 Have them focus specifically on their emotions and body sensations.
 Then ask them if there were other times in their life when they felt this way but overcame the emotion for something important.
-This exercise helps patients learn to understand from actual experience that they do not have to be controlled by their painful feelings.
+This exercise helps patients understand that they do not have to be controlled by their pain and/or associated feelings.
 A common example of this is public speaking.
-Metaphors can often help patients to better understand acceptance and can be tailored to each individual patient.
+(Metaphors can often help patients to better understand acceptance and can be tailored to each individual patient.)

 Thoughts can feel automatic and we don’t even realize their impact on our behavior.
 Part of diminishing the power of thoughts lies in detaching from them (5).
 During this step, patients learn to simply notice thoughts as they occur without attaching any significance to them.
-Thoughts are no longer judged as “good” or “bad” or “right” or “wrong.”
-Patients simply acknowledge a thought without any judgment.
-They begin to differentiate between having a thought and getting wrapped up in a thought.Part of diminishing the power of thoughts lies in detaching from them Click To Tweet
+Thoughts are no longer judged as good, bad, right or wrong.
+Patients simply acknowledge thought without any judgment.
+In doing so, they can differentiate between having a thought and getting wrapped up in a thought.Part of diminishing the power of thoughts lies in detaching from them Click To Tweet

-Patients practice skills to get out of their head or mind, rather than being dominated by it and absorbed in their negative thoughts.
-To help them do this, you can show them how to see thoughts simply as words without the power we assign to them.
+Patients practice skills to become aware of their minds without being obsessed with its preoccupations.
+To help them do this, you can show them how to see thoughts simply as words without assigned power.
 In this case, patients are not actually changing or challenging thoughts (traditional CBT) but noticing them and choosing not to allow them to influence or control their behavior.
 Through this step, they begin to recognize the difference between “thoughts” and “truth or reality.”